rahulgopinath/rahulgopinath.github.io/_posts/2021-09-10-fault-expressions.markdown

 <pre class='Output' name='python_output'></pre>
 <div name='python_canvas'></div>
 </form>
-We now need to come to one of the main reasons for the existance of this class.
+We now need to come to one of the main reasons for the existence of this class.
 In later posts, we will see that we will need to recreate a given nonterminal given the basic building blocks, and the boolean expression of the nonterminal.
-So, what we will do is to first parse the boolean expression using `BExpr`, then use `sympy` to simplify (as we have shown above), then unwrap the sympy one layer at a time, noting the operator used.
-When we come to the faults (or their negations) themselves, we return back from negation with their definitions from the original grammars, and as we return from each layer, we reconstruct the required expression from the given nonterminal definitons (or newly built ones)>
+So, what we will do is to first parse the boolean expression using `BExpr`, then use `sympy` to simplify (as we have shown above), then unwrap the `sympy` one layer at a time, noting the operator used.
+When we come to the faults (or their negations) themselves, we return back from negation with their definitions from the original grammars, and as we return from each layer, we reconstruct the required expression from the given nonterminal definitions (or newly built ones)>

-The `get_operator()` returns the outer operator, `op_fst()` returns the firt operator if the operator was a negation (and throws exception if it is used otherwise, and `op_fst_snd()` returns the first and second parameters for the outer `and` or `or`.
+The `get_operator()` returns the outer operator, `op_fst()` returns the first operator if the operator was a negation (and throws exception if it is used otherwise, and `op_fst_snd()` returns the first and second parameters for the outer `and` or `or`.